-Compass is an untimed, computer-adaptive college placement test given at Kentucky high schools to grade 12 students that have not met the Council on Postsecondary Education's (CPE) benchmarks on the ACT.
+Compass was an untimed, computer-adaptive college placement test given at Kentucky high schools to grade 12 students that had not met the Council on Postsecondary Education's (CPE) benchmarks on the ACT.
 The ACT Compass assessment has been sunsetted by the vendor and will not longer be used by KDE.

 Meeting the benchmarks on this assessment benefits